Capstone-Projects-2022-Fall/capstone-project-dungeons-and-dragons-online/README.md

 - Users can lose their health and die

 ####  Known bugs/limitations
-- Issues with blank prefabs in randomly generated dungeons prevalent.
+- Issues with blank prefabs in randomly generated dungeons prevalent
-- Photon still giving issues with custom character synchronization.
+- Photon still giving issues with custom character synchronization
 - Chat box needs to be implemented into the three scenes and removed from player prefab to deal with rotation
 - Item and Enemy spawning in dungeon must be implemented and PVP Win Condition needs to be set
 - Players cannot currently leave the dungeon or PVP arena once they enter, they need to restart the game to go to the main hub again